 Due to Department of Education requirements, you need to inform the college within 14 days if you change your physical location while taking classes.
 Your physical location may be different than your mailing (home) address.
 To update your physical location, log in to ctcLink and select the "Profile" tile.
 Select "Addresses" from the menu on the left.
 Use the "temporary address" option to enter your physical location if it is different than your mailing (home) address.

 LCC's spectacular Rose Center for the Arts offers a rich selection of concerts, plays, art shows, lectures, writer's workshops, readings and other arts, entertainment and cultural events.
 The Art Gallery typically stages two exhibits per quarter (one in summer).
 Multiple concerts, including jazz and symphonic bands and several choirs, are held every quarter in the 500+ seat Wollenberg Auditorium.
 Plays are held in the Center Stage Theatre.
 LCC students are admitted free with valid ID card.
-See below for contact and other important information.

 All fliers and posters need to be authorized in the Student Activities Office prior to being posted on any bulletin boards on campus.
 Any unauthorized posters or fliers will be taken down.

 The LCC Catalog contains a variety of important information, including academic policies, thresholds for academic warning and suspension, course descriptions, distribution lists, and degree and certificate requirements.
 You can also find archived catalogs on the catalog page, which you may need if you want to reference the program requirements that were in effect the year you entered LCC.

 LCC holds a commencement ceremony each June to honor and celebrate the achievements of students earning a degree, certificate, high school diploma or GED.
 All graduates are encouraged to participate in commencement.
 Information about commencement is available at lowercolumbia.edu/commencement.